-In the Q2 Whistleblowing report for the period 1 August 2022 to 31 October 2022 we have seen new cases raised and a number of cases concluded, but we continue to focus on improving our timescales to resolve cases and ensuring the 20 day updates are complied with.
+In the Q3 Whistleblowing report for the period 1 October to 31 December 2022 we had no new cases raised and 3 cases concluded.
+We continue to focus on improving our timescales to resolve cases and ensuring the 20 day updates are complied with.